-Shapes - Learn how you can create and manipulates shapes in PowerPoint -- knowledge of working with shapes is significant because they are the building blocks of creation in PowerPoint.
+Shapes - Learn how you can create and manipulate shapes in PowerPoint -- knowledge of working with shapes is significant because they are the building blocks of creativity in PowerPoint.

 Flowcharts - Learn about creating, editing, and working with flowcharts in Microsoft Office applications such as Word, Excel, and PowerPoint.